telerik/kendo-ui-core/docs/AngularJS/Troubleshooting/notes-on-ng-repeat.md

 ### The k-ng-delay Option

-If generating content with `DataSource` is not desired, a possible workaround of the behavior might be implemented using the `k-ng-delay` configuration option.
+If you need to avoid the generation of content with `DataSource`, you can implement a possible workaround by using the `k-ng-delay` configuration option.

 > **Important**
 >
 > The approach is not recommended and results in side effects, such as FOUC (flash of unstyled content) and decreased performance.

-The example below demonstrates a Kendo UI TabStrip widget in AngularJS with delayed initialization.
+The following example demonstrates a Kendo UI TabStrip widget in AngularJS with delayed initialization.

 ###### Example